 How to spot the next crash?

 How easy is it to spot the next stock market bubble or crash?
-Well, if you look at these examples and you also analyse the factors that led up to them it doesn’t seem all that difficult.
+Well, if you look at these examples and you also analyse the factors that led up to them it may not seem all that difficult.

 In reality, the difficulty is not identifying a bubble but timing one – since markets have a tendency to stay inflated for longer periods than most would anticipate.